Korean Government Scholarship Program

 The Korean Government Scholarship Program, or KGSP, is an academic scholarship funded and managed by the National Institute for International Education (NIIED), a branch of the Ministry of Education in South Korea.
 This scholarship provides non-Korean scholars (or overseas Koreans who fulfil certain criteria) with the funding and opportunity to conduct undergraduate or postgraduate level studies in South Korea after completing one year of intensive Korean language studies.
 Since its conception in 1967, over 3,000 students from 148 countries have successfully completed the scholarship program.

+And another Korean Government Scholarship Program, Korea Student Aid Foundation or KOSAF is an executive quasi-governmental institution under the Ministry of Education that provides student funds to university students.
+It is a foundation created by the government to reduce the burden on university students even a little during the Lee Myung Bak administration, where half-price tuition demonstrations continued.

 Overview

 The Korean Government Scholarship Program is designed to bring overseas talent to South Korea, and to integrate the scholars into Korean culture and society.
-If accepted, each scholar typically spends one year in South Korea learning the Korean language, followed by a 2 - 4 year university program, depending on their level of studies.
+If accepted, each scholar typically spends one year in South Korea learning the Korean language, followed by a 2–4 year university program, depending on their level of studies.
 In 2015, 820 students from 162 countries were accepted into the scholarship program.
-However, 270 scholars failed to obtain their degree in the years 2011 - 2015, citing language and cultural barriers.
+However, 270 scholars failed to obtain their degree in the years 2011–2015, citing language and cultural barriers.

 Each scholar is provided financial support by the Korean government in the form of a monthly allowance.
-Undergraduate students receive 800,000 KRW a month whereas graduate students receive 900,000 KRW a month.
+Undergraduate students receive 800,000 KRW a month whereas graduate students receive 1 000,000 KRW a month.
 In addition, NIIED provides airfare to student to and from their home country at the beginning and end of the program.
 Stipends and other allowances are also given to each scholar.